atharva-musale/task-list/README.md

 ## Getting the sources

-Get the sources by forking and cloning the refx-booking repository:
+Get the sources by forking and cloning the task-list repository:

 1. On Github, you can find task-list repository [here](https://github.com/atharva-musale/task-list.git).
 2. Clone **original `task-list` repository** on your local machine.